-We know that when you come on your cycling holiday you will be bringing your months of training, your beloved wheels, your hopes and fears.
+We know that when you come on your european cycling holiday you will be bringing your months of training, your beloved wheels, your hopes and fears.
 Whilst you have been training, we have also been preparing, leaving no stone unturned to ensure that your holiday runs smoothly and exceeds your expectations.
 Offering every possible support: technical, physical and moral, you will be in the hands of our highly experienced, ridiculously well prepared and technically competent team.
 Their knowledge and skills ensure that you can relax and just turn the pedals, enjoying the scenery, the culture, the banter and the escape.

 You lead, we follow.